As you might guess, a wood drill bit is designed to create holes in wood.

 These bits are crafted from high-speed or high-carbon steel.

-You may see that brad point bits are known as wood drill bits, but there are other types as well that includes the following.
+You may see that brad point bits are known as wood drill bits, but there are other types as well, including the following.

 - Paddle or Spade